 - Insurance company details

 If they left you a note, or worse, escape the scene as a Hit-and-Run driver, you have to search for evidence, like a modern day Sherlock Holmes.

 Check for witnesses

-Whether the offending driver stuck around, left a note, or has illegally left the scene (hit-run), check for witnesses.
+Whether the offending driver stuck around, left a note, or has illegally left the scene (Hit-and-Run), check for witnesses.
 Odds are good that someone saw the driver that hit your car.
 Ask pedestrians, retailers or residents near where your car was parked if they saw someone hitting your car, or just remembered cars parked near you.
 A witness might be an actual person or one of the estimated 40,000 surveillance cameras monitoring Perth.
-While it’s rare that they’ll be able to make out the license plate from a grainy video, at least finding the size and colour of the car can help locate a hit-and-run driver.
+While it’s rare that they’ll be able to make out the license plate from a grainy video, at least finding the size and colour of the car can help locate a Hit-and-Run driver.

 Take pictures of the damage to the car/s and the license plate number of the other car (if possible) – not just to show your mates to get their sympathy.
 Taking these photos of the damage, the positions of the vehicles in relation to the car park and any other relevant details can also assist insurance claims.
 If the other driver is there, and they provide their driver’s license details, you should take a picture of their driver’s license too.
-It will make sure you have all their details for the insurance companies – and also let you and your mates shamelessly mock the face of the person who caused you so much stress.
+It will make sure you have all their details for the insurance companies – and also let you and your mates shamelessly mock the face of the person who damaged your car and caused you so much stress.